rahulsust/rahulsust.github.io/_pages/about.md

 ---

-I am **Rahul Dev Sharma**, an independent researcher focused on **quantum resources for computation**.
-My work spans the fundamental, structural, and practical aspects of quantum information:

-- **Magic states** – resource theory for universal quantum computation
-- **Cluster states** – resouce for measurement-based quantum computation (MBQC)
-- **Quantum error correction (QEC)** – protecting computational resources against noise
-- **Quantum machine learning (QML)** – applying quantum resources to learning tasks
+I am **Rahul Dev Sharma**, a recent graduate in Physics from *Shahjalal University of Science and Technology, Sylhet, Bangladesh*, with a strong focus on **quantum information science** and **computational physics**.
+My research interests revolve around the resources that make quantum computation possible—ranging from **fundamental measures like magic in spin systems**, to **structural resources such as cluster states**, and **practical frameworks in error correction and quantum machine learning**.

+I am currently exploring quantum computing through collaborative research opportunities with scientists from institutions such as **Max Planck Institute**, **NYU Abu Dhabi**.
+My work focuses on problems spanning quantum magic and QML.

+I am actively seeking opportunities for **MS or PhD studies** in quantum information science and computational physics.

 ---

+## Current Research

+- 🔹 **Quantum Magic in Spin Systems** – exploring resource-theoretic measures of non-stabilizerness (*mentored by an MPI scientist*)
+- 🔹 **Learning with Topologically Protected Qubits** – applying **toric code states** to quantum machine learning (*mentored by an NYUAD postdoc*)

+Beyond quantum information, I have co-authored a publication in *Astronomy & Astrophysics* [[link]](https://doi.org/10.1051/0004-6361/202453239) on massive elliptical galaxies using strong lensing.

+---

 ## Research Vision

-I explore how different notions of quantum resources—from **magic in spin systems** to **cluster states** and **error correction frameworks**—can be identified, preserved, and leveraged to achieve scalable quantum advantage.
-My goal is to bridge **theory, computation, and practical frameworks** for advancing quantum information science.
+My goal is to bridge **theory, computation, and practical frameworks** to understand how quantum resources can be identified, preserved, and exploited for **scalable quantum advantage**.
+Looking ahead, I am actively seeking **MSc/PhD opportunities** to expand my work in **quantum information science and computation**, with openness to applications in computational physics.

 ---